ddd9898/UniSPAC/README.md

 ***
+## System requirements

+Note⏰: Note: This is a PYQT-based demonstration.
+If you wish to use the UniSPAC tool directly, we recommend using napari-UniSPAC.
+To reproduce the training process, please refer to the  the `training` folder.

 ### System requirements

 It is recommended to deploy the software on a Linux system.
 Pre-install PyQt5 (Qt) and PyTorch.
 Devices that support cuda allow for smoother software usage.